 • If you do not take delivery of goods on the agreed delivery date, we will invoice you as normal and charge you for storage.

-• If we have made and commissioned Goods, we provide a 24-month warranty.
-Otherwise, it’s 12 months.
+• If we have made and commissioned Goods, we provide a 24 month warranty from the date of despatch, otherwise; it’s 12 months from the date of despatch.

 The above is a summary of a few key terms.
 It is not intended to replace the complete standard terms of business below, which you should read carefully.